Silence-Rain/Algorithmic_Programming_Practice/Leetcode/array/solution.md

   - Maintain 2 pointers: `l` represents the end of '0' area, `r` represents the beginning of '2' area
   - If current element is '0', swap it with `nums[l]`.
 If it is '2', swap it with `nums[r]`.
 Otherwise, do nothing

+- \#238 Product of Array Except Self

+  - The expected result is actually `totalProduct / currentValue`
+  - Consider the affect of 0

 - \#525 Contiguous Array

   Basic idea: Hash map